• My Story

 This is especially crucial if your children are the ones taking the dogs on walks.

-Gentleness and patience
+Gentleness and Patience

 A lovable and loving dog is a crucial fit for the family home, but you want to make sure that they’re giving and getting the appropriate kind of care.
 If you have particularly young ids, such as toddlers, then you might want to make sure that you choose a fitting companion for them.